cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 Different language versions (localizations) can be used in parallel at one computer.

-Different users using the same PC can have different settings (because they are stored in the user-secific area of the Windows registry).
+Different users using the same PC can have different settings (because these settings are stored in the user-specific area of the Windows registry).

 CrypTool doesn't need administrator access rights - neither for the installation nor for the usage:
-- During the installation process persistent data is stored at the following places, so the installing person needs to have write access there:
+- During the installation process persistent data is stored at the following places, so the installing person needs to have write access for:
-  - for the CrypTool directory,
+  - the CrypTool directory,
-  - for the user-specific area in the Windows registry.
+  - the user-specific area in the Windows registry.
 - During using the CrypTool application you need write access for:
   - files within the CrypTool directory PSE (for the PKI key management),
   - files within the user-specific TEMP directory (for storing temporary files),
   - the user-specific area of the Windows registry (to store user settings).

-Remark: Where the TEMP directory of Windows is, can be seen by entering %TEMP% in the Windows Explorer.
+Remark 1: Where the TEMP directory of Windows is, can be seen by entering %TEMP% in the Windows Explorer.
 The value can also be seen and adjusted under Windows XP via "System --> System properties --> Tab Enhanced --> Environment variables".
 Or by entereing "echo %TEMP%" at the command line prompt.

+Remark 2 -- Details concerning access rights:
+a) Program Directory:
+   For a successful installation the installation directory selected by the user must be writable during installation.
+   Two subdirectories of the installation directory ("pse" and "examples") will be enabled for writing for everybody who is in the group "Users".

+b) Registry:
+   To enable the registration of .aes and other file extensions for AESTool, the following part of the registry needs to be writable during installation:
+   HKEY_CLASSES_ROOT
+   HKEY_CLASSES_ROOT\Applications

+   CrypTool will be listed as installed application in the control panel (System -> Software) only if the following registry key is writable:
+   HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Uninstall

+c) Start menu:
+   CrypTool is installed in the Start Menu for all users if the following directory is writable during installation:
+   %allusersprofile%\Start Menu\Programs
+   If this directory is not writable CrypTool will be installed in:
+   %userprofile%\Start Menu\Programs.

 CrypTool also works basically under FreeBSD/Linux with Wine (with reservations on functionality and stability).